Rosiglitazone: Heart attacks

 In July 2007 the FDA held a joint meeting of the Endocrinologic and Metabolic Drugs Advisory Committee and the Drug Safety and Risk Management Advisory Committee.
 FDA scientist Joy Mele presented a meta analysis examining the cardiovascular risk of rosiglitazone in completed clinical trials.
-The study found an overall 1.4x increase in risk of cardiovascular ischemic events relative to the control arms.
+The study found an overall 1.4 fold increase in risk of cardiovascular ischemic events relative to the control arms.
 The results were heterogenous, with clear evidence of increased risk relative to placebo but not relative to other diabetes treatments and higher risk associated with combinations of rosiglitazone with insulin or metformin.
-Based on the 1.4x increased risk relative to control groups, FDA scientist David Graham presented an analysis suggesting that rosiglitazone had caused 83,000 excess heart attacks between 1999 and 2007.
+Based on the 1.4 fold increased risk relative to control groups, FDA scientist David Graham presented an analysis suggesting that rosiglitazone had caused 83,000 excess heart attacks between 1999 and 2007.
 The advisory panel voted 20 : 3 that the evidence available indicated that rosiglitazone increased the risk of cardiovascular events and 22 : 1 that the overall risk:benefit ratio of rosiglitazone justified its continued marketing in the United States.
 The FDA placed restrictions on the drug, including adding a boxed warning about heart attacks, but did not withdraw it.

 In 2000 a study to address the concerns regarding cardiovascular safety was requested by the European Medicines Agency (EMA).
 GSK agreed to perform post-marketing a long-term cardiovascular morbidity/mortality study in patients on rosiglitazone in combination with a sulfonylurea or metformin: the RECORD study.
 The results as published in 2009 showed that rosiglitazone was non-inferior to treatment with metformin or a sulfonylurea with respect to the rate of cardiovascular events and cardiovascular death.
 European regulators concluded that due in part to design limitations, the results neither proved nor eliminated concerns of excess cardiovascular risk.

 In February 2010, the FDA's associate director of drug safety, recommended rosiglitazone be taken off the market.
 In June 2010, they published a retrospective study comparing roziglitazone to pioglitazone, the other thiazolidinedione marketed in the United States and concluded rosiglitazone was associated with "an increased risk of stroke, heart failure, and all-cause mortality and an increased risk of the composite of AMI, stroke, heart failure, or all-cause mortality in patients 65 years or older".
 The number needed to harm with roziglitazone was sixty.
 Graham argued rosiglitazone caused 500 more heart attacks and 300 more heart failures than its main competitor.